The Bankrate promise

-When it comes to interest rates, expect to pay more for a commercial mortgage if you’re obtaining it through a private lender, says Moreno.
+When it comes to interest rates, too, expect to pay more for a commercial mortgage if you’re obtaining it through a private lender, says Moreno.

 “Conventional lenders will typically offer rates today ranging from 3.5 percent to 5 percent and require a credit score of at least 680 for conventional commercial financing,” Moreno says.
 “Private lenders, on the other hand, generally offer rates from 7 percent to 12 percent.”

 Commercial real estate loan rates for investment properties